AlexJReid/blog/content/posts/bigtable-filtering/index.md

 It is worth pointing out that unlike DynamoDB, Cloud Bigtable is a poor fit for small amounts of data.
 It has a fairly high entry-level cost and optimizations that it can only perform at scale, making it overkill in many scenarios.
 That said, some of the modelling techniques presented here will apply to the larger volume and velocity scenarios where Cloud Bigtable makes more sense.

 I am not suggesting you actually use Cloud Bigtable to build a product comments system, unless it was to be at a massive scale.
 Use DynamoDB, [Firestore](https://cloud.google.com/firestore), MySQL or one of the many alternatives. **However** ... if _comments as a service_ was your primary business offering, Cloud Bigtable could start to make more sense.
-As would DynamoDB, of course.
-The point is that DynamoDB can support workloads of varying sizes.

 ## Cloud Bigtable